m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

 val ticks = Stream.unfoldEval[IO, Int, Int](0) { tick => IO.sleep(100 milliseconds).map(_ => Some((tick + 1, tick + 1))) }
 ````

+(unfortunately it seems like we have to repeat the `tick + 1`, as there's no variant of `unfold` that uses the emitted value as the next input).